ibexa/documentation-developer/docs/ibexa_products/headless.md

 #### Collaboration

-Several features help end users collaborate on the content:
+Several features help end users collaborate on the content, such as:

 - Version comparison helps track changes and solve concurrent editing conflicts.
 - Workflows helps with collaborative editing chain.